caxiam/ember-tabular/README.md

         return Ember.$.ajax('/users', options).then((data) => {
             // serialize data/etc
-            // set bindModel
+            // set record
-            this.set('bindModel', data.data);
+            this.set('record', data.data);
         }.bind(this));
     },
 });
 ```
 Note:
-* On success you must set the `bindModel` with the array of table data
+* On success you must set the `record` with the array of table data

 # Contributing to this addon